pantheon-systems/decoupled-kit-js/starters/next-wordpress-starter/README.md

 The Pantheon @pantheon-systems/wordpress-kit is included as a dependency in this project.
-This allows developers to make use of utility functions to simplify the process of building and maintaining a decoupled site on Pantheon, including:
+This allows developers to make use of utility functions to simplify the process of building and maintaining a decoupled site on Pantheon.

-- GraphqlClientFactory()
-- tailwindcssPlugin

 The `tailwindcssPlugin` is included in this project and is used to map WordPress Block Editor styles to Tailwind styles.